 What do you love most in your mystery listens?
 Is it dark, moody settings and gritty storylines?
 Is it morally ambiguous main characters with complex inner lives?
 If so, noir is your kind of fiction.

-Devil in a Blue Dress is the debut novel in a series of mysteries from Walter Mosley that features Easy Rawlins, a Black war veteran turned private investigator.
-Set in Los Angeles in 1948, it follows Rawlins on his first case.
-Recently fired from his job at a defense plant, Easy is drinking at a bar, wondering how he's going to pay the bills, when a white man walks in looking for a blond woman who's known for frequenting Black jazz clubs.
+From Walter Mosley, Devil in a Blue Dress is the debut novel in a series of mysteries that features Easy Rawlins, a Black war veteran turned private investigator.
+Set in Los Angeles in 1948, the story follows Rawlins on his first case.
+Recently fired from his job at a defense plant, Easy is drinking at a bar, wondering how he's going to pay the bills, when a white man walks in looking for a blond woman known for frequenting Black jazz clubs.
 And he needs Easy's help.
-This exquisite audiobook, narrated by accomplished actor Michael Boatman and available exclusively from Audible, is a 2010 Audie Award Winner.
+Accomplished actor Michael Boatman won a 2010 Audie Award for his performance of this exquisite audiobook, available exclusively from Audible.

 Here's another noir crime thriller set in LA, and another one listeners won't want to miss.
 Steph Cha's Your House Will Pay takes place in the 1990s.
 A recent police shooting of a Black teenager is sending shockwaves across the city, but Grace Park and Shawn Matthews have their own problems.
 They'd both rather be left alone to live their quiet lives and stay out of the protests.
 Yet when another shocking crime rocks the city, both the Park and Matthews families are forced to pay attention.
 Narrators Glenn Davis and Greta Jung bring the characters of Grace and Shawn to life and help create the novel’s cinematic and dark world.

-In Three Graves, what starts off as a simple case of mistaken identity becomes personal.
 A wisecracking former LAPD detective, Colin Graves has had everything taken from him.
 His wife was murdered by a ruthless gangster, and he narrowly escaped with his own life.
 But he's not going down without a fight.
-With the help of his brother, Colin is on a quest for vengeance.
-Three Graves is inspired by noir classics and infused with a healthy dose of more comedic elements.
-Narrator Maxwell Hamilton delivers that sharp humor skillfully in the audiobook.
+Driven by a case of mistaken identity and a quest for vengeance, Three Graves is inspired by noir classics and infused with dark comedy.
+Narrator Maxwell Hamilton delivers that sharp humor skillfully.

 S.A.
-Cosby's latest novel, Razorblade Tears unflinchingly confronts difficult issues of racism, homophobia, and fatherhood head-on.
-Two ex-cons, Ike and Buddy Lee have very little in common besides their criminal pasts.
-Their sons were in a romantic relationship—a fact that Buddy Lee was never able to fully accept.
+Cosby's Razorblade Tears confronts difficult issues of racism, homophobia, and fatherhood head-on.
+Two ex-cons, Ike and Buddy Lee have nothing in common except their criminal pasts and the fact that their sons were in a romantic relationship—something Buddy Lee found hard to accept.
 Now, they're both dead, and Ike and Buddy Lee will not rest until they find out who killed their sons.
-As they embark on their mission for revenge, Ike and Buddy Lee are forced to face their own prejudices about their sons and each other.
-Adam Lazarre-White, who narrated Cosby's critically acclaimed Blacktop Wasteland, is back to offer his talents to this audiobook.
+As they embark on their mission for revenge, Ike and Buddy Lee are forced to face their own complicated feelings about their sons, themselves, and each other.
+Adam Lazarre-White, who narrates Cosby's critically acclaimed Blacktop Wasteland, also offers his talents to this audiobook.

 Gillian Flynn is an author known for her dark and morally ambiguous characters.
 In Sharp Objects, Flynn brings us reporter Camille Preaker, a woman who is haunted by her past and forced to face it when two preteen girls are murdered in her tiny hometown.
 Camille has barely spoken to her mother or her half-sister since leaving home, but now, staying in the family's deeply unsettling Victorian mansion as she reports on the case, she'll have to come to terms with her family's secrets.
 The closer she gets to the murderer, the more she discovers about her own troubling past.
 Narrator Ann Marie Lee has a knack for building suspense through her reading, and she nails the complicated character of Camille.

-In I Know What You've Done, best-selling author Dorothy Koomson raises an unsettling question: How well can you ever know your neighbors?
-A cross between noir and domestic thriller, this novel focuses on what happens when one woman receives a diary holding all of the secrets of her neighbors.
-And, oh yeah, the woman who gave it to her has been murdered by one of those very neighbors.
-The audiobook is performed by an excellent cast of narrators, including Anna Acton, Ginny Holder, Madeline Appiah, and Mira Dovreni.
+How well can you ever know your neighbors?
+In I Know What You've Done, bestselling author Dorothy Koomson raises that unsettling question.
+A cross between noir and domestic thriller, the novel focuses on what happens when one woman receives a diary holding all of her neighbors' darkest secrets.
+And oh, the woman who gave it to her has been murdered by one of those very neighbors.
+An excellent cast of narrators, including Anna Acton, Ginny Holder, Madeline Appiah, and Mira Dovreni, performs this pause-resistant listen.

-The Killer Inside Me is a classic noir crime thriller that gives listeners a horrifying look inside the mind of a serial killer.
+The Killer Inside Me is a classic noir crime thriller that offers a horrifying look inside the mind of a serial killer.
 Everyone in Central City, Texas, adores deputy sheriff Lou Ford.
 He's the nicest guy in town.
-The kind of guy you can trust... right?
-Behind closed doors, Lou is something else entirely, with a murderous urge that no one in Central City would ever suspect.
-Lou Ford is a complex character, and audiobook narrator Jim Thompson captures all sides of his personality, making Lou feel unnervingly real.
+The kind of guy you can trust.
+Yet behind closed doors, Lou is someone else entirely, with a murderous urge no one in Central City would ever suspect.
+Lou Ford is a complex character, and narrator Jim Thompson captures all sides of his personality, making Lou feel unnervingly real.

-The Guilty Husband is a new debut noir domestic thriller from author and lawyer Stephanie DeCarolis.
+The Guilty Husband is the debut noir domestic thriller of author and lawyer Stephanie DeCarolis.
 Vince Taylor seems to have the perfect life.
-He's the CEO of a major tech company, he has a beautiful home, and he's married to his dream woman, Nicole.
-But then Layla, a young intern at Vince's company, is found murdered, and a shocking secret is revealed: Vince was having an affair with her.
+The CEO of a major tech company, he has a beautiful home and wonderful marriage with his dream woman, Nicole.
+When a young intern at his company is found murdered, a shocking secret is revealed: Vince was having an affair with her.
 What else has Vince been lying about?
 And could he be the killer?

 There are few plot hooks more compelling than the “wrong man” narrative.
 Caught Stealing stars Hank Thompson, a down-on-his-luck retired baseball player tending bar in Manhattan’s Lower East Side.
 Things get juicy when Hank agrees to take care of his criminal neighbor’s cat while is out of town.
 What follows is a frenetic game of cat and mouse, complete with street punks, tracksuit-wearing Russian gangsters, and a guy who just wants to live a quiet life.